 Have you considered contracting?
 Contract roles can offer you greater flexibility, work/life balance and the opportunity to increase hourly earnings.

-Many professionals consider themselves to be career contractors.
 As well as being specialists in their field, their strengths lie in quickly fitting in and delivering for a new team, expertly managing key projects.

 The variety that comes with working in contract roles increases your skills base, industry knowledge, experience and exposure to dynamic environments.
 It gives you the opportunity to test your capabilities in new environments, helping you to make the next all-important career decision.